arisris/choo-fullstack/README.md

 ## choo-fullstack
-Using choo as a fullstack nodejs application with SSR support
+Using choojs as a fullstack nodejs application with SSR support

 Work in progress.